-Claims-Made vs. Occurrence: Which Dental Malpractice Insurance is Right for You?
+Claims-Made vs. Occurrence: Which Medical Malpractice Insurance is Right for You?

 Dentist

-It’s easy for dental professionals to feel overwhelmed by the jargon and conflicting advice surrounding dental malpractice insurance.
+It’s easy for medical professionals to feel overwhelmed by the jargon and conflicting advice surrounding malpractice insurance.
 In particular, there’s confusion and misinformation regarding the terms “claims-made” and “occurrence.”
 Which policy language will best meet your needs?

 The key to wading through the varying opinions on claims-made versus occurrence is understanding how each form works.
 Consider factors such as your practice type, career stage, and risk tolerance.
 Choose the one that best aligns with your specific needs so you can stay protected from malpractice claims.